How the 14th Amendment could solve the debt crisis

 What is the text of the 14th Amendment?

-Ratified in 1868, the 14th Amendment to the U.S. Constitution is best known for extending the liberties enshrined in the Bill of Rights to formerly enslaved people — but it also includes a section mentioning the debt:
+Ratified in 1868, the 14th Amendment to the U.S. Constitution is best known for extending the liberties enshrined in the Bill of Rights to former slaves — but it also includes a section mentioning the debt:

 “The validity of the public debt of the United States, authorized by law, including debts incurred for payment of pensions and bounties for services in suppressing insurrection or rebellion, shall not be questioned,” the amendment’s Section Four reads.
 “But neither the United States nor any State shall assume or pay any debt or obligation incurred in aid of insurrection or rebellion against the United States, or any claim for the loss or emancipation of any slave; but all such debts, obligations and claims shall be held illegal and void.”